kt3k/kocha/README.md

     karma start

-It outputs like the below:
+It outputs the test result like the below:

 ```
 $ karma start